Singing Teaching Courses

 Supervised teaching practice

-Development of a set of lessons plans and teaching portfolio resources
+Development of a set of lesson plans and teaching portfolio resources

 Guided instruction to support you through all assessment items